Bhuvanadhana/flipkart/README.md

 on s.customer_id=c.customer_id
 where s.quantity > 2
 ```
---Find the total amount spent by customers in 'Gujarat' who have ordered products priced greater than 10,000.
+4.--Find the total amount spent by customers in 'Gujarat' who have ordered products priced greater than 10,000.

 ```sql
 select